-- (1) A registered firm, or a registered individual whose registration is sponsored by the registered firm, must not place a temporary hold in relation to the financial exploitation of a vulnerable client unless the firm reasonably believes: - (a) the client is a vulnerable client, and - (b) financial exploitation of the client has occurred, is occurring, has been attempted or will be attempted. - A registered firm, or a registered individual whose registration is sponsored by the registered firm, must not place a temporary hold in relation to the lack of mental capacity of a client unless the firm reasonably believes, with respect to an instruction given by the client, the client does not have the mental capacity to make financial decisions. - (3) If a registered firm, or a registered individual whose registration is sponsored by the registered firm, places a temporary hold in accordance with subsection (1) or (2), the firm must do the following: - (a) document the facts that caused the firm or individual to place and continue the temporary hold; - (b) as soon as possible following the date the firm or individual initially placed the temporary hold, provide notice of the temporary hold and the reasons for the temporary hold to the client; - (c) as soon as possible following the date the firm or individual initially placed the temporary hold and until the hold is terminated, further review the facts that caused the firm or individual to place the temporary hold; - (d) within 30 days of placing the temporary hold, and unless the hold has been previously terminated, within every subsequent 30-day period, take either of the following actions: - (i) terminate the temporary hold; - (ii) provide the client with notice of the firm's decision to not terminate the hold and the reasons for that decision; - (e) ultimately terminate the temporary hold and decide to proceed or not proceed with the purchase or sale of a security or withdrawal or transfer of cash or securities.
+(1) A registered firm, or a registered individual whose registration is sponsored by the registered firm, must not place a temporary hold on the basis of financial exploitation of a vulnerable client unless the firm reasonably believes all of the following:

+(a) the client is a vulnerable client;

+- (b) financial exploitation of the client has occurred, is occurring, has been attempted or will be attempted. - (2) A registered firm, or a registered individual whose registration is sponsored by the registered firm, must not place a temporary hold on the basis of a client's lack of mental capacity unless the firm reasonably believes that the client does not have the mental capacity to make decisions involving financial matters. - (3) If a registered firm or a registered individual places a temporary hold referred to in subsection (1) or (2), the firm must do all of the following: - (a) document the facts and reasons that caused the firm or individual to place and, if applicable, to continue the temporary hold: - (b) provide notice of the temporary hold and the reasons for the temporary hold to the client as soon as possible after placing the temporary hold; - (c) review the relevant facts as soon as possible after placing the temporary hold, and on a reasonably frequent basis, to determine if continuing the hold is appropriate; - (d) within 30 days of placing the temporary hold and, until the hold is revoked, within every subsequent 30-day period, do either of the following: - (i) revoke the temporary hold; - (ii) provide the client with notice of the firm's decision to continue the hold and the reasons for that decision.